Born from Pain

 Born from Pain is a Dutch hardcore band from the Oostelijke Mijnstreek (as a part of the infamous M.O.C.) that formed in 1997.

 Since they formed, they have achieved fame through energetic shows and grew out to become the international band they are today.
 They have toured Europe, the United States, Mexico and Japan.
 They have shared stages with bands such as Hatebreed, Madball, Zero Mentality, Six Feet Under, Soulfly, Agnostic Front and Slayer.

-In March 2007, longtime frontman Che left the band due to personal reasons.
+In March 2007, longtime frontman Che left the band for personal reasons.
 He was temporarily replaced by Carl Schwartz, frontman of First Blood, and Scott Vogel from Terror.
-The band later found a full-time vocalist in Kevin Otto of German deathcore band 'End of Days'.
-But Otto struggled with his voice so he was replaced by bass player Rob Fransen.
-Andries Beckers of The Setup took over on bass.
-They are widely regarded as one of the premier European hardcore bands.
+The band later found a full-time vocalist in Kevin Otto of German deathcore band End of Days.
+But Otto struggled with his voice so he was replaced by bassist Rob Fransen and Andries Beckers of The Setup took over on bass.
+Born from Pain are widely regarded as one of the premier European hardcore bands.